nilenso/reviews/README.md

 * Create a project under the nilenso organization, to manage OAuth credentials for the app.
 * Enable the Contacts API and the Google+ API for the project.
 * Under the Credentials tab, create a new "Client ID for Web Application".
 * You'll be asked to enter the authorized Javascript origin and the redirect URI.
 The redirect path for the app is `/users/auth/google_oauth2/callback`.
 Thus, the redirect URI will look something like `http[s]://domain.com/users/auth/google_oauth2/callback`.
 * After you save, you will be presented with a client ID and a client secret.
 On the Heroku dashboard under Settings, add the `google_client_id` and `google_client_secret` config variables.
 * Run `bundle exec rake secret` to generate a secret key.
 On the Heroku dashboard, add it under the `secret_key_base` config variable.
 * Run `git push heroku master` to deploy.
 That's it!

+#### Since 2019

+* We use heroku Review Apps (not to be confused with the name of this repo itself) to generate new installs of the reviews apps
+* This is done by making a pull request on this repo, which in turn auto-creates a new instance for the app
+* For consistency, please name these PRs as "create-new-for-<year>"